stonepros/stone/doc/architecture.rst

             +---------------+ +---------------+ +---------------+

-.. index:: architecture; Ceph Object Storage
+.. index:: architecture; Stone Object Storage

-Ceph Object Storage
+Stone Object Storage
 -------------------

-The Ceph Object Storage daemon, ``radosgw``, is a FastCGI service that provides a RESTful_ HTTP API to store objects and metadata.
-It layers on top of the Ceph Storage Cluster with its own data formats, and maintains its own user database, authentication, and access control.
+The Stone Object Storage daemon, ``radosgw``, is a FastCGI service that provides a RESTful_ HTTP API to store objects and metadata.
+It layers on top of the Stone Storage Cluster with its own data formats, and maintains its own user database, authentication, and access control.
 The RADOS Gateway uses a unified namespace, which means you can use either the OpenStack Swift-compatible API or the Amazon